Bannock County, Idaho

 Bannock County is a county in the southeastern part of Idaho.
-As of the 2020 Census, the population was 87,018, making it the sixth-most populous county in Idaho.
+As of the 2020 census, the population was 87,018, making it the sixth-most populous county in Idaho.
 The county seat and largest city is Pocatello.
 The county was established in 1893 and named after the local Bannock tribe.
 It is one of the counties with territories included in the Fort Hall Indian Reservation of the federally recognized Shoshone-Bannock Tribes.

+The county would get international attention in 2006 when the murder of Cassie Jo Stoddart occurred in a home located in the area.